MUICT-SERU/muict-seru.github.io/README.md

-# searu.github.io
+# web
-Website of the Software Analytics, Evolution, Reverse-engineering, and Understanding (SEARU) group at the Faculty of Information and Communication Technology, Mahidol University.
+A website for the Software Evolution, Analytics, Reverse-engineering, and Understanding (SEARU) at the Faculty of ICT, Mahidol University, Thailand.